GuljahanG/front-project-management/README.md

-# Nuxt 3 & Tailwind Project Management
+# Project Management Dashboard with Draggable Tasks

 ![image](https://github.com/user-attachments/assets/95a2ee44-08d3-43bd-9783-5a1a6bbfd34e)